How to Get Rid of Blemishes — Once and For All

-Our CLEAR CELL medicated acne lotion utilizes benzoyl peroxide.
+Our CLEAR CELL clarifying acne lotion utilizes benzoyl peroxide.
 Benzoyl peroxide works by inhibiting the acne bacteria on the surface of the skin, and it’s extremely effective both for prevention and as a spot treatment.

 On its own, benzoyl peroxide is very powerful but it can be harsh, which is why we made sure to formulate it gently, with a nourishing peptide complex and skin-soothing botanical extracts.
 This way, it fights acne while keeping the skin strong and supple.